Specialists at Rush help amputees triumph over adversity

 In the wake of the Boston Marathon bombings in April 2013, stories emerged about survivors who lost one or both of their legs during the blasts.

-The strength, courage and determination of these men and women resonated with Chirag Shah, MD, and Christofer Mowrer, CPO.
+The strength, courage and determination of these men and women resonated with Chirag Shah, MD.

-Shah, a physical medicine and rehabilitation specialist, and Mowrer, a prosthetist and orthotist (an orthotics specialist), often see those same qualities in the patients they care for at Rush's Prosthetics and Orthotics Clinic.
+That's because Shah, a physical medicine and rehabilitation specialist at Rush University Medical Center, often sees those same qualities in the patients he cares for at Rush's Prosthetics and Orthotics Clinic.

 Q: How do you help people cope with losing limbs?

 Shah: Losing a limb is an extremely traumatic, life-changing experience.
 But it doesn't mean that you can't eventually get back to doing everything you did before and lead a full, active life.